 You may have seen a CVE number associated with a particular security problems — e.g., a number like "CVE-2014-0160", where the first numeric part is the year, and the second is an increasing sequence number (it may exceed four digits if more than 10,000 numbers are handed out in a given year).

 A CVE entry does not itself contain a full description of the bug and how to protect against it.
 Instead, it contains a brief summary, and a list of references to external resources (such as a announcement post from the project in question) where people can go to get more detailed information.
-The real purpose of https://cve.mitre.org/ is to provide a well-organized space in which every vulnerability has a single name, and people have a clear route to get more data about it.
-See https://cve.mitre.org/cgi-bin/cvename.cgi?name=2014-0160 for an example of an entry.
-Note that the references can be very terse, with sources appearing as cryptic abbreviations.
-A key to those abbreviations is at https://cve.mitre.org/data/refs/refkey.html.
+The real purpose of https://www.cve.org/ is to provide a well-organized space in which every vulnerability has a single name, and people have a clear route to get more data about it.
+See https://www.cve.org/CVERecord?id=CVE-2014-0160 for an example of an entry.

 If your vulnerability meets the criteria, you may wish to obtain a CVE number for it.
-You can request one using the instructions at https://cve.mitre.org/cve/request_id.html, but if there is someone in your project who has already obtained CVE numbers, or who knows someone who has, let them do it.
-The CVE Editorial Board gets a lot of submissions, many of them spurious or poorly written submissions; by approaching them through a trusted source, you are saving them time and possibly getting your CVE number assigned more quickly.
-The other advantage of doing it this way is that somewhere along the chain, someone may know enough to tell you that a) it wouldn't count as a vulnerability or exposure according to MITRE's criteria, so there is no point submitting it, or b) the vulnerability already has a CVE number.
-The latter can happen if the bug has already been published on another security advisory list, for example at https://www.cert.org/ or on the BugTraq mailing list at http://www.securityfocus.com/.
-(If that happened without your project hearing about it, then you should worry what else might be going on that you don't know about.)
+You can request one using the instructions at https://www.cve.org/ResourcesSupport/ReportRequest, but if there is someone in your project who has already obtained CVE numbers, or who knows someone who has, let them do it.
+The CVE Program gets a lot of submissions, many of them spurious or poorly formed; by submitting through an experienced and trusted source, you will save everyone time and possibly get your CVE number assigned more quickly.
+The other advantage of doing it this way is that somewhere along the chain, someone may know enough to tell you that a) it wouldn't count as a vulnerability or exposure according to the official criteria, so there is no point submitting it, or b) the vulnerability already has a CVE number.
+The latter can happen if the bug has already been published on another security advisory list (and if that happened without your project hearing about it, then you should worry what else might be going on that you don't know about.)

 If you get a CVE number at all, you usually want to get it in the early stages of your bug investigation, so that all further communications can refer to that number.
-CVE entries are embargoed until the go-public date: the number will be reserved, but MITRE will allow some time (within reason) before revealing information about the vulnerability — so make sure you or your intermediary communicate clearly with the CVE Editorial Board about how long you need before publicly announcing.
+The entry won't become public right away — see https://www.cve.org/About/Process for how and when public disclosure happens — but the number will be reserved, and that in itself makes coordination and management of the vulnerability easier.

 Describing the severity of a vulnerability accurately is actually a difficult task.
 Does the vulnerability require physical access to the computer, or is network access enough?
 Does it require an authenticated user or not?
 Is it technically difficult to exploit, or can any bored teenager with some coding skills run it?
 Does it affect data integrity?
 Does it cause the software to crash?